 Next to Wotif, there are a few more comparison travel websites that we can recommend when searching online for flights on sale in Australia.

-Skyscanner is a well-known platform for comparing flights all over the world; you may give it a go for comparing domestic flights within Australia.
-However, they might not be so accurate as not all low-coast airlines are included.
-Next to using Skyscanner is always good to cross-check with a few flight comparison sites.
+Skyscanner is a well-known platform for comparing flights worldwide; you may give it a go for comparing domestic flights within Australia.
+However, they might not be so accurate as not all low-cost airlines are included.
+Next to using Skyscanner, it is always good to cross-check with a few flight comparison sites.

-Kiwi is a less known site but a very powerful website for finding flights both international and domestic.
-If you haven’t used it yet, try it out now: the website has many search functions and also a few additional bonuses that you will not find in other flight comparison websites.
+Kiwi is a less-known but compelling website for finding international and domestic flights.
+If you haven’t used it yet, try it out now: the website has many search functions and a few additional bonuses you will not find on other flight comparison websites.

 Before booking your domestic flights in Australia, it’s always better to have a few prices from different platforms and compare them accurately.